sguiderk/frontend-challenge-v1/README.md

 # React Front-end Challenge - HeavenHR

 This single page application that presents a list of friends that you can add,delete it

 ## Task done

 * Add pagination to the component with number of pager and first,next,previous,last
 * Add select option for male female
-* Add icone to view friend either male or female
+* Add icon to view friend either male or female
 * Add validation for fields name and gender
 * Add unit test for action addfriend,starred,deletefriend,
+* Add unit test for componontes AddFriendInput,FriendList,Pagination

 ## Screenshot and demonstration of this app